Playing favorites is one of the most damaging problems in any group of people.

 1. Make mutual expectations

-As a manager, you will have expectations for your team.
+As a manager, you will have expectations from your team members.
 To succeed, your team needs to know what your expectations are from them.
 Make sure that their responsibilities get communicated to them.
 This clarity of expectations will ensure that your employees' know-how and for what they can get recognized.

 But most importantly, while doing this, make sure that everyone gets equal chances to deliver the best on their job.